 - Take retirement benefit before widow(er) benefit

 To “Get What’s Yours”, you can use software like Maximize My Social Security.
 Kotlikoff provides a DIY tool for individuals.
 Alternatively, you can work with us.
 We use a combination of tools that include Kotlikoff’s professional version.

 Why consider working with a CERTIFIED FINANCIAL PLANNER™ like us vs. DIY?
 This excerpt from the disclaimer from Maximize My Social Security sample output for individuals says: “Maximize My Social Security and the creators of Maximize My Social Security and any derivative products are not certified, registered, authorized, or any other type of financial planners.
 Maximize My Social Security and its derivative products are simply tools for helping you think through your economic futures.”

 Click here to get started working with us.

-Laurence Kotlikoff, Philip Moeller and Paul Solman are not affiliated with Envision Wealth Planning or LPL Financial.
+Laurence Kotlikoff, Philip Moeller, and Paul Solman are not affiliated with Envision Wealth Planning.